openshift/enhancements/enhancements/management-workload-partitioning.md

 ### Test Plan

-We will add a CI job to ensure that all release payload workloads and their namespaces have the `target.workload.openshift.io/management` annotation.
+We will add a CI job to ensure that all release payload workloads have the `target.workload.openshift.io/management` annotation and their namespaces have the `allowed.workload.openshift.io` annotation.

 We will add a CI job to ensure that single-node deployments configured with management workload partitioning pass the compliance tests.